Bangers and Mash (TV series)

-Bangers and Mash (often Bangers & Mash) is a British children's cartoon series originally broadcast on Children's ITV in 1989, and repeated until around 1993.
+Bangers and Mash (often Bangers & Mash) is an English animated children's cartoon series originally broadcast on Children's ITV in 1989, and repeated until around 1993.
 The series consists of 25 five-minute episodes.
 A video game based on the show was published in 1992.

 Synopsis

 Bangers and Mash were two troublemaking chimpanzees, and through wanting to have fun, caused grief for others, namely making a mess or breaking something of importance, normally belonging to their parents (or Gran, who also lived with them).
 Like all the inhabitants of their island, they lived in a house built on top of a tree (their address being No. 3 Tree Street).

 Other characters of significance on the show include Bangers' and Mash's parents, their grandmother, their dog Mick, their friend Petal (who would often physically hurt them if their antics annoyed her too much), their teacher Mrs. Chum (who often resorted to the same punishment; making them write their ABC's ten times) and the local witch, Mrs. Snitchnose; a rat-like creature with a long nose with hairs coming on the end of it.